Halle Berry and Viola Davis voice outrage over shooting of Black teen Ralph Yarl

 Police said that the teenager got muddled up with the address and accidentally went to a home on 115th Street by mistake.

-There, Ralph allegedly rang the doorbell and the homeowner – an unidentified white man – opened fire on him.
+There, Ralph allegedly rang the doorbell and the homeowner opened fire on him through a glass screen door using a .32 caliber revolver.

-“The man in the home opened the door, looked my nephew in the eye, and shot him in the head.
-My nephew fell to the ground, and the man shot him again,” the family said on a GoFundMe page.
+Prosecutors said that there is no indication Ralph and the homeowner exchanged any words with each other before the shooting unfolded and there is no footage of the encounter.

-Mr Crump and Mr Merritt, who are now representing the victim and his family, said that the aspiring Texas A&M University student was shot twice – once in the head and once in the arm.
+Ben Crump and Lee Merritt, the prominent civil rights attorneys now representing the victim and his family, said that the aspiring Texas A&M University student was shot twice – once in the head and once in the arm.

+According to a probable cause statement, Mr Lester told police he was in bed when he heard the doorbell ring and so he grabbed a handgun.

+When he saw Ralph, he claimed he was “scared to death” at the boy’s size and feared he was unable to defend himself given his elderly age.

+After being shot, he said he heard the shooter warn him: “Don’t come around here.”

+In the GoFundMe, Ralph’s family wrote: “The man in the home opened the door, looked my nephew in the eye, and shot him in the head.
+My nephew fell to the ground, and the man shot him again.”

-Following the shooting, Ralph managed to stumble away to some other homes in the neighbourhood to get help, according to his family.
+Following the shooting, Ralph managed to stumble away to some other homes in the neighbourhood to get help.

 “Unfortunately, he had to run to 3 different homes before someone finally agreed to help him after he was told to lie on the ground with his hands up,” the family said.

-Kansas City Police were called to reports of a shooting and arrived to find the teenager outside with gunshot wounds.

-He was rushed to hospital where the family’s attorneys said he was in critical condition.
+He was rushed to hospital where the family said he was listed in critical condition.

+On Monday (17 April), Ralph was released from hospital and had returned home to recover there.

-The suspect, who has not been named by authorities, was initially taken into custody on Thursday and placed on a 24-hour hold.
+The suspect was initially taken into custody on Thursday and placed on a 24-hour hold.

 However, under Missouri state law, a person can only be held for 24 hours on suspicion of a felony before officials must either charge or release them.
-The suspect was released pending further investigation.
+Mr Lester was released pending further investigation.
+The charges were announced later by Clay County prosecutor Zachary Thompson in a press conference on Monday afternoon.

 Kansas City Police Chief Stacey Graves said at a press conference on Sunday that – due to Ralph’s injuries – police had been unable to get a formal statement from the victim.

+This was also contradicted by Ralph’s attorneys who said that the teenager gave an interview from his hospital bed on Friday.

-However, the police chief said that there was no evidence to date to indicate that the shooting was racially motivated.
+While the police chief initially said that there was no evidence to date to indicate that the shooting was racially motivated, Mr Thompson said while announcing the charges that prosecutors did believe there was a racial element.

-“The information that we have now, it does not say that that is racially motivated.
-That’s still an active investigation.
-But as a chief of police, I do recognise the racial components of this case,” she said.

 The shooting – which marks the latest in a growing number of shootings of Black people in America – has been branded a hate crime by the victim’s family and has sparked protests in the city demanding justice.